Rake (theatre)

 A rake or raked stage is a theatre stage that slopes upwards, away from the audience.
 Such a design was typical of English theatre in the Middle Ages and early Modern era, and improves the view and sound for spectators.
-It also helps with the illusion of perspective: when features of the scenery are made to align with a notional vanishing point beyond the rear of the stage, the rake supports the illusion.
+It also helps with the illusion of perspective.
+When features of the scenery are made to align with a notional vanishing point beyond the rear of the stage, the rake supports the illusion.
 These elements of scenery are termed raking pieces.

 Raked seating refers to seating which is positioned on an upwards slope away from the stage, in order to give those in the audience at the back a better view than if the seats were all on the same level.

 Calculating incline

 The slope of the rake is measured by the number of horizontal units it takes for one vertical unit measured in the direction of the slope, or by the equivalent percentage.
-A rake of one horizontal unit to one vertical unit (1 in 1) would give an angle of 45° from the horizontal.
+A rake of one horizontal unit to one vertical unit (1 in 1, or a 100% slope) would give an angle of 45° from the horizontal.
 Rakes of 1 in 18 (5.56%) to 1 in 48 (2.08%) were more common.

 Converting the rake ratio to an angle requires the application of some basic trigonometry.
 The angle in degrees = arctan(vertical/horizontal), where "vertical" is the vertical rise in distance and "horizontal" is the horizontal distance over which this rise occurs.
 For example, for a rake of 1:18, the corresponding angle is arctan(1/18) = 3.18°.